-Many big corporations such as Yahoo, Sony, LinkedIn got hit by SQL injections in the past years.
+Many big corporations such as Yahoo, Sony, and LinkedIn got hit by SQL injections in the past years.
 In an SQL attack, hackers look for software vulnerabilities to steal a company’s data.
 In worst cases, they can delete or modify your data just to cause system disruption.

 How does it happen?
-The cybercriminal ads malicious commands into the web forms such as search fields, URLs, login fields of an unsafe website to gain illegal access to sensitive and valuable data.
+The cybercriminal ads malicious commands into the web forms such as search fields, URLs, and login fields of an unsafe website to gain illegal access to sensitive and valuable data.

 Here is how you can avert this attack: